schaedem/chazy_sip/README.md

  This repository contains supporting information for Schaedel et al. 2025: *Long term tillage regime structures bacterial carbon assmilation*.
 DOI: 10.1101/2025.01.07.631211

-## Availability of sequence data
-16S rRNA sequence data are available in the NCBI Short Read Archives (BioProject PRJNA1170979).

 ## Research objectives
 - Determine the impact of a 42 year legacy of no-till or moldboard plow tillage on bacterial carbon assimilation
 - Investigate the role of divergent life histories resulting from management legacy on carbon dynamics